Licensing vs Manufacturing: Everything You Need to Know

 There are some disadvantages to consider when choosing between licensing or manufacturing your patented invention.
 For instance, it is typically less expensive to produce a virtual prototype than a physical one, but manufacturing requires a physical prototype.
 Along these lines, starting an inventory of your product is very costly on your own.

 Some inventors will seek investors to help them cover the beginning costs of the manufacturing process.
 This practice helps the inventor maintain creative control while gaining some help with expenses.

 Inventors who decide to handle manufacturing on their own will usually need to start a business of some sort.
 Corporations are a good choice because they allow for many investors, but they take time and money to start.
 You can see how this manufacturing process can quickly get very complicated and time-consuming.

 Maintaining control of their product is worth the effort to many inventors, but others will choose the route that is usually easier by going with licensing.
 Basically, manufacturing offers a higher potential for reward but brings higher risk along the way.
 Licensing is a lower risk with a typically lower cash potential.

 If you need help with understanding licensing versus manufacturing, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.